prompted365/fire-enrich/README.md

 ### Architecture Overview: Following "{{SAMPLE_EMAIL}}" Through the System

-Let's see exactly how Fire Enrich processes a real example - enriching data for the email {{SAMPLE_EMAIL}}.
+Let's see exactly how ReconnAIssance processes a real example - enriching data for the email {{SAMPLE_EMAIL}}.

 ```mermaid
 graph TD